JoanFM/_TFM/README.md

 At this point, the Jina Flow is ready and we can start the Frontend that will connect to Jina, so let's open a different tab and run:

+- Note: You may want to check the configuration at `src/search_engine/frontend/config.py`

 ```bash
   python -m streamlit run src/search_engine/frontend/app.py
 ```

 You should see: